It's astonishing that Saturday Night Live has endured for over 45 years and continues to deliver laughs every week.

 The segments in SNL range from live sketches to recorded skits, with the latter comprising concepts like commercial spoofs, Lonely Island videos, and one-off or recurring performances.
 Regardless, as long as they're hilarious or thought-provoking, we're counting them.

-Here are some of the funniest SNL skits and sketches of all time.
+Here are my picks for the best and funniest SNL skits and sketches of all time.
+If you're ever feeling down, watch these for a lift!

 This was all played straight... until the last student climbs onto his desk.
 I won't spoil it, but it's bloody funny!